 The Syndicate operates within the Lloyd's market.
 The PRA has determined that the Society of Lloyd's is the relevant insurer for the Lloyd's market.
 The Society of Lloyd's has chosen to operate an Internal Model and this was approved by the PRA in December 2015.
-In consequence, all Lloyd's managing agents are required to operate an internal model for each managed Syndicate that is structured on Solvency II lines and which (when aggregated) ensures the integrity and effectiveness of the Society of Lloyd's Internal Model.
-The Solvency II regime became effective on 1 January 2016.
+In consequence, all Lloyd's managing agents are required to operate an internal model for each managed syndicate that is structured on Solvency II lines and which (when aggregated) ensures the integrity and effectiveness of the Society of Lloyd's Internal Model.

-The Society of Lloyd's not only oversees the approval and monitoring of each Syndicate's internal model, but also imposes certain restrictive provisions to minimise the risk of non-compliance with regulatory capital requirements.
+The Society of Lloyd's not only oversees the approval and monitoring of each syndicate's internal model, but also imposes certain restrictive provisions to minimise the risk of non-compliance with regulatory capital requirements.

 The effective management of risk and capital is a key strategic priority.
-The Agency's risk management framework will further enhance the definition of the risk standards and risk tolerances which guide the Agency's and Syndicate's day-to-day business decision making and processes and ensure that the risk appetite is not exceeded.
+The Agency's risk management framework will further enhance the definition of the risk standards and risk tolerances which guide the day-to-day business decision making and processes and ensure that the risk appetite is not exceeded.